Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 The China Business M Visa requires a mandatory two-part process that cannot be fully completed online.

-- Applying On Your Own (DIY): You must first complete the detailed online China Online Visa Application (COVA) form.
+• Applying On Your Own (DIY): You must first complete the detailed online China Online Visa Application (COVA) form.
 This form is lengthy and requires detailed work history and personal data.
-After completing the online form, you must physically submit your passport, printed documents, and payment to the nearest Chinese Visa Application Service Center (VAC) or Consulate.
+After completing the online form, you must physically submit your passport, printed documents, and payment to the nearest Chinese Consulate Visa Office.

-- The Full-Service Route (Simple and Secure): Due to the complex COVA form, strict documentation requirements (like the photo and invitation letter), and the necessary physical submission, an assisted service is invaluable. iVisa manages the complex administrative process, verifies documents against strict consular standards, and coordinates the physical submission (via mail or courier, where available), saving you time and minimizing the risk of rejection.
+• The Full-Service Route (Simple and Secure): Due to the complex COVA form, strict documentation requirements (like the photo and invitation letter), and the necessary physical submission, an assisted service is invaluable.
+A registered visa expediting service manages the administrative process, verifies documents against strict consular standards, and coordinates the physical submission, saving you time and minimizing the risk of rejection.

 The Official China Business M Visa Process: A 3-Step Guide